MandalRounak/Starting_AI/README.md

 # Starting_AI
 AIML learning
-We are going to learn basics of AIML
+We are going to learn AIML